 Food Fight: Fruits vs. Vegetables!

 Classifying fruits and vegetables isn’t an exact science, even for scientists.
-Discover the difference between fruits and vegetables for yourself by dissecting and eating several of them.
+Discover the difference between fruits and vegetables for yourself by dissecting and eating several of them like vegans and vegetarians do.